omc/websolr-guides/Heroku.md

 # Heroku

-The Websolr add-on for Herkou allows you to use our managed search service with your Heroku app.
+The Websolr add-on for [Heroku](http://heroku.com) allows you to use our managed search service with your Heroku app.

 ## Install the Add-on